zwilsoncc/docs/pages/docs/other/faq.md

 > [Easier builds and deployments using Git over HTTPS and OAuth](https://github.com/blog/1270-easier-builds-and-deployments-using-git-over-https-and-oauth)

-## Is It Possible to Reuse an Existing Alias?
+## Is it possible to reuse an existing alias?

 Yes, you can use `now alias` to move an existing alias from a deployment to another the same way you use it to assign it the first time.

 Note that you can not use an alias already used by another user until they remove it.

-## Why Does My Deployment Keep Running after I Have Removed It?
+## Why does my deployment keep running after I've removed it?

 The actual deletion of a deployment could take around a minute, but sometimes this could take longer.
 If your deployment is showing side-effects without a request (eg. a process running every N minutes), we recommend that you first scale it to zero instances and then remove it.

-## Does Now Supports Wildcard Subdomains?
+## Does Now support wildcard subdomains?

 We have support for [wildcard SSL certificates](https://zeit.co/blog/wildcard-certs), but wildcard subdomains are not currently supported.

-## Can I Have a Refund for a Domain Purchase?
+## Can I have a refund for a domain purchase?

-No, there is no way to release a domain after it was purchased until the next renewal date, because of that we can not give you a refund.
+Since there is no way to release a domain after it was purchased until the next renewal date, we can not give you a refund.

-If you do not want to renew a domain purchased with Now Domains; remove it with the following command:
+If you do not want to renew a domain purchased with Now Domains, remove it with the following command:

 <TerminalInput>now domain rm mysite.com</TerminalInput>

-## Do You Offer Custom Support or Help with Next.js?
+## Do you offer custom support or help with Next.js?

 Yes, we do.
 Let us know if you'd like our help at [enterprise@zeit.co](enterprise@zeit.co?subject=Next.js%20Custom%20Support).

-## Is It Possible to Remove the Logs of a Deployment?
+## Is it possible to remove deployment logs?

-At the moment this is not possible.
+This is not currently possible.

-## Is It Possible to Download the Files or Code of My Deployments?
+## Is it possible to download the files or code of my deployments?

-It is not possible to download files of a deployment from the CLI nor the web, contact us at [support@zeit.co](support@zeit.co?subject=Download%20Deployment%20Code) from the personal account's email address or, in the event the request pertains to a team, the team owner's email address and we can help you.
+It is not possible to download files of a deployment from the CLI nor the web.
+Contact us at [support@zeit.co](support@zeit.co?subject=Download%20Deployment%20Code) from the personal account's email address or, in the event the request pertains to a team, the team owner's email address, and we can help you.

-## How Do I Run Scheduled Tasks on the Now Platform?
+## How do I run scheduled tasks on the Now platform?

-While we do not have a built-in way to run scheduled tasks it is possible.
+While we do not have a built-in way to run scheduled tasks, it is possible.

 Create a deployment with a basic HTTP service running and initialize a `setInterval` and a second deployment with the code of your tasks running behind an HTTP server.